Set up custom SMTP sending

 To set up custom SMTP in Tallyfy:

-- Sign in to Tallyfy with administrator credentials
+Sign in to Tallyfy with administrator credentials.

-- Navigate to Settings > Organization Settings
+Navigate to Settings > Organization Settings.

-- Select the Email Configuration tab
+Select the Email Configuration tab.

-- Click the Custom SMTP option
+Click the Custom SMTP option.

-- Username field: Provide the authentication username
+Provide the authentication username in the Username field.

-- Password field: Enter the account password
+Enter the account password in the Password field.

-- Select the appropriate Encryption Method from the dropdown (TLS or SSL)
+Select the appropriate Encryption Method from the dropdown (TLS or SSL).

-- Click the Test Connection button to verify settings
+Click the Test Connection button to verify settings.

-- After successful testing, click Save Changes to implement
+After successful testing, click Save Changes to implement.

 Before implementing custom SMTP in Tallyfy, verify your settings using these external testing tools: